 The company growing real animal fat without any animals

 Hoxton Farms grows real animal fat to ensure that plant-based meats taste as authentic as possible.
-At đŸ”„THE HEAT, they’re offering the chance to win a meal cooked by a Michelin-starred chef made with their lab-grown fat.
+At đ„THE HEAT 2024, they offered participants the chance to win a meal cooked by a Michelin-starred chef made with their lab-grown fat.

 BY JOE ROWAN, August 1 2024

 Hoxton Farms grows real animal fat to ensure that plant-based meats taste as authentic as possible.
-At đŸ”„THE HEAT, they’re offering the chance to win a meal cooked by a Michelin-starred chef made with their lab-grown fat.
+At đ„THE HEAT 2024, they offered participants the chance to win a meal cooked by a Michelin-starred chef made with their lab-grown fat.

-🧠 Learn more about Hoxton Farms in our article below and at https://hoxtonfarms.com/ and come meet the team at đŸ”„THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+đ§ Learn more about Hoxton Farms in our article below and at https://hoxtonfarms.com/.

 So, how does Hoxton Farms do it?
 It starts off with the cells of the animal whose fat they are trying to grow – currently, for example, they are focusing on pork fat.
 These cells are then placed in bioreactors, large tanks where there is food for the cells and enough oxygen to optimise growth.
 After about two weeks, the food for the cells is changed, and they are triggered to start turning into fat cells.
 Rather than doubling, they increase in size, and after another two weeks they are ready to be harvested – removed, washed, and ready to eat.